 Connect a young person with new ideas and new people, to expand their horizons and open up new possibilities

-Mixers to build relationships Eight mixers to use in your program
+Mixers to build relationships (Google Doc) - eight mixers to use in your program

-What does it mean to make a difference on the UMN Extension Youth Development Insight blog
+What does it mean to make a difference? - Youth Development Insight blog

 Jeremy Freeman, volunteer systems director, jeremyf@umn.edu, 612-624-6807